AazainKhan/luminate-ai/README.md

 # Luminate-AI
-Have an AI for your Centennial Luminate platform
+An AI for your Centennial Luminate platform